ChangemakerStudios/GotenbergSharpApiClient/README.md

  }

 ```
-### Merge 15 Urls to one pdf
+### Merge 15 URLs to one PDF
-*Builds a 30 page pdf by merging the front two pages of 15 news sites.
+*Builds a 30 page PDF by merging the front two pages of 15 news sites.
 Takes about a minute to complete*

 ```csharp
 public async Task<Stream> CreateWorldNewsSummary()